inasafe/inasafe/docs/source/user-docs/impact_function_docs/VolcanoBuildingImpact.rst

 Provide details about how many building would likely be affected by each hazard zones.

 **Hazard Input**:
 A hazard vector layer can be polygon or point.
 If polygon, it must have "KRB" attribute and the valuefor it are "Kawasan Rawan Bencana I", "Kawasan Rawan Bencana II", or "Kawasan Rawan Bencana III."
+If youwant to see the name of the volcano in the result, you need to add "NAME" attribute for point data or "GUNUNG" attribute for polygon data.

 **Exposure Input**:
 Vector polygon layer extracted from OSM where each polygon represents the footprint of a building.